About

 Reverse-Engineering Equity.
 Designing Policy That Works.

 Policy Components is a Washington, D.C.-based consulting firm specializing in policy design, implementation, and strategic planning for public education systems.
 Founded by Dr. Etai Mizrav, a nationally recognized expert on the drivers of educational inequality, we bring the independent analytical rigor of a researcher with the practical focus of a hands-on practitioner.
+We pair the independence of an external consultant with deep, firsthand knowledge of the state and district systems we serve — an outsider's perspective with an insider's context.

 Where others describe problems, we diagnose them.
 Our signature Components Approach reverse-engineers equity outcomes, tracing observed disparities backward to the specific policies, practices, and decision points that produce them.
 The result is not a shelf report, but a sequenced action roadmap that tells leadership not just what to address, but when and how.